Mutagen-Modding/Spriggit/README.md

 - More easily merge the work of multiple developers

 # The Workflow:
-Spriggit helps facilitate a workflow that coders will be very familiar with

 ## An Individual Modder
 - Create a Git Repository to hold your mod
 - Create a Bethesda plugin with existing normal tools of choice